softindex/uikernel/docs/docs/first-grid-component.md

   }
 };
 {% endhighlight %}
+---

-Now we need to render our grid in the `render()` method of another component.
-So let's create `MainComponent`.
+Now we need to render our grid.
+Let's do it in the `render` method of another component named `MainComponent`.

 `MainComponent.jsx`:
 {% highlight javascript %}